AnirudhG07/Typeinc-mini/README.md

 pip install .
 ```

-Now you should be able to run the tool using `typeinc` in your terminal.
+Now you should be able to run the tool using `typeinc-mini` in your terminal.
 Feel free to raise an issue if you face with any errors.

 # Dependencies